MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/format-validations.md

 # Format Validations

-In the past, it was possible to configure incompatible formats for data types by making direct XML modifications.
-These modifications could then be packed in a solution, which when deployed, would set incompatible formats for data types in the import environment.
-These could result in unexpected issues within clients or even outright failure of apps, workflows or other applications.
-To prevent this, format validations will occur on both API operations and Solution Imports.
+You may have configured incompatible formats for data types in the past by directly making changes in the XML file.
+When these changes are packaged into a solution and imported into an environment, you may see unexpected issues or failures of apps, workflows, or other applications.
+To prevent this, format validations are introduced for both API operations and Solution imports.

 ## API operations (Update and Retrieve)

-As noted in the [API Behavior section](#api-behavior), performing a Retrieve or Update will update the format values if the requesting user has permissions to edit the columns.
+Performing a retrieve or update operation updates the format values if you have permission to change the columns.
+More information:

-- Retrieving a format for a data type will result in incompatible formats being changed to the default of “text” in the response.
+- Retrieving a format for a data type results in incompatible formats being changed to the default of “text” in the response.

-- If the Update call uses the response from Retrieve, the corrected format will be included and will be written to the active layer.
+- If the update operation uses the response from retrieve, the corrected format will be included and will be written to the active layer.

-## Solution Import
+## Solution import

-A solution import that includes format values on data types will fail in the following instances:
+When you import solutions that include format values on data types, will fail in the following scenarios:

-- A solution attempts to add a new column into a table that includes an invalid format for the data type
+- When you create a solution and attempt to add a new column to a table that includes an invalid format for the data type.

-- A solution is imported that contains a column with an invalid format for a data type for a column that already exists in the top layer of the installed solution.
+- When a solution is imported that contains a column with an invalid format for the data type for a column that already exists in the installed solution.

-In the second scenario if your current top layer solution has a column that includes a data type with an invalid format, the import will be successful, until the top layer’s incompatible format is updated.
+In the second scenario, if your installed solution has a column that includes a data type with an invalid format, the import will be successful, until the columns incompatible format is updated in the installed solution.

-If your solution is failing because of an invalid format, you can perform the retrieve and update process in the source org to fix the invalid format and then repackage the solution.
+Suppose your solution is failing because of an invalid format.
+In that case, you can perform the retrieve and update process in the source org to fix the invalid format and then repackage the solution.

 ### Related articles